Overview

 The connector uses a combination of Classic and Granular scopes for full functionality.
 Classic scopes (

-read:jira-work, read:jira-user) provide the primary data access, while Granular scopes enable specific features like user lookup and group membership resolution.Step 6: Get OAuth 2.0 Credentials
+read:jira-work, read:jira-user) provide the primary data access, while Granular scopes enable specific features like user lookup, group membership resolution, audit log access for deletion detection, and project role permissions.Step 6: Get OAuth 2.0 Credentials

 - In the left sidebar, click “Settings”